 Today At lower elevations...rain showers likely in the morning...then a chance of rain showers in the afternoon.
 At higher elevations...rain and snow showers likely.
 Highs 33 to 48.
 Snow accumulation up to 2 inches higher elevations.
 Snow level 5500 feet increasing to 6500 feet in the afternoon.
 Prevailing southwest winds 5 to 15 mph.

 Tonight Mostly cloudy with a chance of rain showers.
 Lows 31 to 45.
 Prevailing southwest winds 5 to 15 mph.

 Sunday Mostly cloudy with a slight chance of rain showers.
 Not as cool.
 Highs 41 to 53.
 Prevailing southwest winds up to 10 mph.

 Sunday Night Partly cloudy.
-Lows 27 to 42.
+A slight chance of rain showers in the evening.
+Lows 31 to 44.
 Prevailing northwest winds up to 10 mph.